komerpoodari/CarND-Behavioral-Cloning-P3/writeup_report.md

 I then recorded the vehicle recovering from the right side of the road back to center so that the vehicle would learn to bring the vehicle back to the center.
 Here is an example.
 ![alt text][image3]

-Similary an example of recovering from left to the center.
+Similarly an example of recovering from left to the center.
 ![alt text][image4]

 Then I repeated this process on track two in order to get more data points.
 It was a bit difficult to collect the data this way.

 To augment the data sat, I also flipped images and angles thinking that this would avoid left side bias induction, because the nature of the track.
-For example, here is an image and the flipped versin:
+For example, here is an image and the flipped version:

 ![alt text][image5]
 ![alt text][image6]

-After the collection process, I had 20,000 to 25,000 number of data points, for each session.
+After the collection process, I had 20,000 to 25,000 number of data points, for each training session.
 I then preprocessed this data by in Keras model by cropping to avoid the irrelevant data feed at the top (60 rows, containing tries and horizon) and at the bottom (20 rows, containing steering wheel or hood).

 Then I normalized the image pixel data with mean 0 and range -0.5 to 0.5, using lambda primitive.